prescriptive-analytics/challenge-docs/docs/introduction.rst

 Goal & Metrics
 --------------
-In this competition, we aim to look for effective human mobility intervention policies in a Covid-19.
+In this competition, we aim to look for effective human mobility intervention policies in a Epidemic.
 Generally, our goal is to minimize the total number of infected people and, at the same time, minimize the intervention on human mobility.

 We first define two basic metrics: